carbonplan/sai-downscaling/docs/reference/cli.md

 ---

-## `saidownscale validate` — Validate Input Datasets
+## `saidownscale validate`: validate input datasets

 Validate input datasets against the validation matrix before running the pipeline.
-Exits with code 1 if any blocking check fails.
+The command exits with code 1 if any blocking check fails, so a deploy stops before spending compute on bad input.

 ```bash
 uv run saidownscale validate [OPTIONS]